mitainesoft/mitzon/README.rst

     The following command verifies that the certificate newcert.pem has been signed by a Trusted Certificate Authority.
-In this case, the Trusted CA is the mitainesoft embedded CA, and the –verify option uses the MDN embedded CA certificate (cacert.pem) located in the /root/ca directory.
+In this case, the Trusted CA is the mitainesoft embedded CA, and the –verify option uses the MGS embedded CA certificate (cacert.pem) located in the /root/ca directory.

     openssl verify -CAfile /root/ca/certs/ca.cert.pem newcert.pem